 Honestly, there is no point in reading this review until after you’ve seen the movie.
-There is no way that my review on a Star Wars movie will influence whether you see this movie or not.
+There is no way that my review of a Star Wars movie will influence your decision to see it or not.
 So this review will have spoilers.
-Not to belittle my review, but this is mostly my honest thoughts on the film and not whether you should see it.
+To be clear, this is not a review to belittle, but rather my honest thoughts on the film, not a recommendation on whether you should see it.
 If you come here quickly to look at the score, I gave it an 89/100.
-Undoubtedly if you’ve watched the other films, you need to see this film in the theater.
-If you are newer to the franchise and wonder which movies you need to see before watching Episode VII, I would say you should watch IV, V, and VI.
+Undoubtedly, if you’ve watched the other films, you’ll want to see this one in the theater.
+If you’re new to the franchise and wonder which movies you need to see before watching Episode VII, I would recommend watching IV, V, and VI.
 Those are the ones that will help you best understand this film.
-There is no need to see I, II, or III.
-I don’t know if you can fully appreciate VII without seeing IV, V, and VI first.
+You don’t need to see I, II, or III.
+I’m not sure if you can fully appreciate VII without seeing IV, V, and VI first.
 It is assumed that you have seen these films.
 If you haven’t, there is no real effort or desire to explain anything that happened in the past.
-Continue reading Star Wars: Episode VII – The Force Awakens (2015)

 Original review – September 18, 2011 | Updated review August 12, 2013